Giovanna1997/Giovanna1997/README.md

 ###

-<p align="left">🔭 Received my Green Card based on the E21: Alien of Exceptional Ability and I'm actively seeking jobs in Optical Engineering or Quantum Computing Specialist roles in the United States (willing to relocate).<br><br>📚 I'm currently learning more about advanced machine learning techniques and their applications in new products such as optics and quantum computing.<br><br>🎯 Goals: My goal is to leverage my strong scientific background in physics and engineering for the development of advanced technologies, and implementing practical applications of computational physics and quantum optics in industry.</p>
+📚 I'm actively working on AI-driven innovation, focusing on computer vision, image processing, and machine learning models for real-world applications.
+I also enjoy exploring new AI opportunities to solve complex problems, with expertise in supervised and unsupervised learning, neural networks, computer vision, generative AI, and predictive analytics. <br><br>🎯 Goals: My goal is to leverage my strong scientific background in physics and engineering for the development of advanced technologies, and implementing practical applications of computational physics and quantum optics in industry.</p>

 ###